Sirosky/Image-Pearer/README.md

 ## 5. Double Checking (Optional)

 ImgAlign generally does a good job of creating good, matching image pairs.
 However, you may want to double check the final results with one of the `image_compare_X`.
 As I generally use AKAZE or ORB for the initial pairing, I like to use SSIM for this final step as unlike AKAZE/ORB, it take a different approach than feature matching so it provides a "second opinion" of sorts.
-Image pairs with schores that do not meet the prescribed threshold are moved to a separate folder for manual review.
+Image pairs with scores that do not meet the prescribed threshold are moved to a separate folder for manual review.

 And with that, you should have a dataset!